ChicoState/SoftwareEngineering/x10-StaticAnalysis/README.md

 * Once run, it should take a moment to analyze the code.
 Does it identify any bugs?
 What does the scan-build output results means?

+##Exploring bug types

+* Navigate to your Minefield project (from x09) or make a new clone of the [github repo](https://github.com/ChicoState/minefield) so you have it locally

+* Run scan-build on the Minefield project and confirm that it has no bugs found

+* Read over the different checks that the scan-build static analyzer [available checks](http://clang-analyzer.llvm.org/available_checks.html).

+* Within the Field class, try to create a bug as described by one of the available checks. *However*, don't just use the example code the documentation provides.
+Instead, try to incorporate one of those **types** of errors into the Field.cpp file so that if someone else looked at the code they might not immediately recognize the bug.
+Try to make a bug but "hide" it in a clever way.

+* Once you've created a "hidden bug," run scan-build on the project and make sure it identifies the bug that you think it should.